Back

 • Safe Sender - for email addresses or domains that you select

-• Image blocking - prevents spammers from knowing you opened their email and protects you from looking at images you don't want to see
+• Image blocking - which prevents spammers from knowing you opened their email and protects you from viewing images you don't want to see.

-Although we have our own systems to detect and manage spam, we also rely on you to tell us the kind of things you don't want to get.
+Although we have our own systems to detect and manage spam, we also rely on you to tell us what you don't want to receive.
 We base a sender's reputation on what you tell us about the messages you get.

-Our spam filters may therefore occasionally put a legitimate email into your spam folder, which may be because other users have marked similar emails as spam.
+Our spam filters may therefore occasionally place a legitimate email in your spam folder, possibly because other users have marked similar emails as spam.
 If you seem to be missing emails or you haven't got an email you were expecting, check the Spam folder first.

 Spam

-If you receive a spam email, highlight the message and click on Spam.
-To confirm you want to mark the email as spam and move it to the Spam folder, click Yes.
+If you receive a spam email, highlight the message and click on Move to > Spam.
+This will move it to the spam folder, or select the email and click on More > Mark as Spam.

-Remember, marketing emails aren't treated as Spam so to stop these, click on the 'unsubscribe' link which can usually be found at the end of the email.
+Remember, marketing emails aren't treated as spam, so to stop them, click the 'unsubscribe' link at the end of the email.

 Not Spam

-We recommend you regularly check your Spam folder as sometimes emails you’re expecting may end up there.
-If they do, select the message and click on the Not Spam button.
+We recommend that you regularly check your Spam folder, as emails you’re expecting may sometimes end up there.
+If they do, select the message, click Move to or from in the drop-down list, then select your chosen folder.
 Alternatively, you can drag and drop the email back into your Inbox.

 By default, email in the Spam folder is automatically deleted after a month.
-This should give you enough time to look at your "Spam" emails and check whether they are really spam.
-However you may wish to do this more regularly by selecting the email message and then clicking on the Trash bin icon to the right of the folder.
+This should give you enough time to review your "Spam" emails and determine whether they are actually spam.
+However, you may wish to do this more regularly by selecting the email message and then clicking on the Trash bin icon to the right of the folder.
 Or, you can select 'Delete' from the top toolbar.
 You can also select multiple emails and drag and drop them into the Trash folder.

 You can set up an unlimited number of filters that will automatically sort any of your incoming emails to the folders of your choice, including the Spam folder.

-3. When creating a new filter, the filter is automatically activated.
-If you don't want the folder to become active immediately, you need to de-select the "Active" option
+4. When creating a new rule, the rule is activated automatically.
+If you don't want the folder to become active immediately, you need to deselect the Active option

-4. Next, you need to set the rules that you wish to apply to your incoming mail.
+5. Next, you need to set the rule conditions that you wish to apply to your incoming mail.
 These rules can be applied to the sender, the recipient, the subject line of the email message or to the email message content

 • Move to folder - offers a drop-down menu of all existing folders in your BT Mail account, including the Trash folder.
 Select the folder from the list